Entanglement-symmetries of covariant channels: Frobenius algebras and f.d. - -algebras

 In this section we will reformulate finite-dimensional $G$-$C^*$-algebra theory in terms of Frobenius algebras.
-Essentially everything in this section is well-known~\cite{Kock2003,Vicary2011,Bischoff2015,Coecke2016,Neshveyev2018,Heunen2019}; we have just brought it together in one place and made the presentation as self-contained as possible.
-To our knowledge the formulation of $G$-$C^*$-algebra theory in terms of Tannaka duality in Section~\ref{sec:gcstaralg} is new, but this is a very straightforward consequence of the results in~\cite[\S{}2.3]{Neshveyev2018}.
+Essentially everything in this section is well-known~\cite{Kock2003,Vicary2011,Bischoff2015,Coecke2016,Neshveyev2018,Heunen2019}; we have just brought it together in one place.
+To our knowledge the formulation of f.d. $G$-$C^*$-algebra theory in terms of Tannaka duality in Section~\ref{sec:gcstaralg} is new, but this is a very straightforward consequence of the results in~\cite[\S{}2.3]{Neshveyev2018}.